Visit to Poble Espanyol and step into a fairy story in a world full of magic and passion – Experience the Spanish soul.

 One of the star attractions, for example, is watching how glass is blown.
 All the craft workshops are accessible to visitors, who can take their time to discover the secrets of painted crystal, fusing, embroidery, treating leather, painting, sculpture, jewellery making, pottery, colour printing, engraving, and making toys, masks or miniature baskets.
 Another big attraction is the workshop which makes puppets, an imaginative art form to which great importance is attached in Catalonia.

-Right after booking you will receive a voucher.
+- Right after booking you will receive a voucher via email, followed by a ticket.